ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 Capacity can be increased for file shares that are in a `stable` state.
 Your user authorization is verified before expanding the file share.
 You can use the [UI](#expand-vpc-share-ui), [CLI](#expand-vpc-share-cli), or [API](#expand-vpc-share-api) to increase file share capacity.
 You can expand a file share  multiple times up to its [maximum capacity limit](#exp-share-capacity-IOPS-limitations).
 After expanding the file share, you can't reduce the capacity.

 Expanded capacity is determined by the maximum that is allowed by the file share profile.
-File hares that are created from a [Custom profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) can be expanded within their custom IOPS range.
+File shares that are created from a [Custom profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) can be expanded within their custom IOPS range.

 File shares that are created from an [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers) can be expanded to the maximum size for its IOPS tier: